 The purpose of the Labour Force Survey (LFS) is giving a description of the labour market status of the population.
 The LFS gives insight into how many people are employed, unemployed or outside the labour force (economically inactive).
 The LFS also manages to measure information like how many people are working part time; how many hours men in their 30s or 40s usually work; or how many elderly people outside the labour market would like to have a job.
 The LFS has been conducted yearly since 1984, and from 1994 the survey has been conducted continuously throughout the year.

-Large parts of Danish society were closed down as a result of COVID-19 in the middle of March.
+Large parts of Danish society were closed down as a result of COVID-19 in the middle of March 2020 and again in the middle of December 2020.
 The shutdown of society, as well as the measures taken to offset the negative effects of the shutdown, have greatly affected the labor market, both the employment and the unemployment.
-The data collection for the LFS has not been affected by COVID-19.
+It is still not yet known what the effect of the recent shutdown will have on the LFS employment and unemployment.
+In addition, COVID-19 may have affected the composition of the respondents in the data collection for the LFS.

 The survey provides detailed data on e.g. hours worked, conditions of employment, job search, and participation in courses and other education.
 Consequently the survey can, among other things, estimate the number of employed people who work at home regularly; how many self-employed people who work during weekends; or how many people have have a part-time job.